 2. What class format do you prefer?
 Lecture, hands-on, or a combination?
 A combination course may be a local anesthesia refresher, laser certification, advanced instrumentation, or educator’s calibration courses.

 3. What courses apply to your license?
-Are you due for CPR/BLS renewal or need an infection control course for re-licensure?
-Do not forget to double-check your state’s CE requirements and dental practice act.
+Are you due for CPR/BLS renewal or need an infection control course for relicensure?
+Do not forget to double-check your state’s dental practice act for your CE requirements.
 Certain required CE courses must be board-approved in some states to be counted towards your license.

 Are you looking for advanced certifications or expanded functions such as lasers?
-Some certifications, such as lasers, are commonly multi-day courses taking place before the conference starts or throughout your time at the conference.
+Some certifications, such as those related to lasers, are commonly multi-day courses that take place before the conference starts or throughout your time at the conference.

 4. Is there a speaker you really enjoy?
 Engaging speakers you like allows more learning to occur because you are invested in the course.
 Review the speaker’s biographies, websites, or social media to learn more about them.

 5. Read the course description, learning objectives, and other listed course information.
-I have taken so many courses that I thought a course was about one thing and turned out to be completely different.
+I have taken so many courses that I thought one course was about one thing, only to find that it turned out to be completely different.

-When reading the course information, it may be helpful to check if the course is sponsored by a manufacturer and read the speaker’s conflict of interest disclosure, which shows the speaker’s affiliations with companies or manufacturers.
+When reading the course information, it may be helpful to check if the course is sponsored by a manufacturer or company and read the speaker’s conflict of interest disclosure.
+The conflict of interest disclosure shows the speaker’s affiliations with manufacturers, companies, or other commercial/financial interests.
 If a speaker is affiliated with specific commercial interests, they may be heavily focused on one aspect of a topic rather than the entire topic objectively.
 This may be accidentally misleading when selecting a course.
 Rereading all the given information about the course and speaker can help reduce the risk of this occurring.

 Exhibit Hall

-First and foremost, know the exhibit hall hours and review which companies and manufacturers are attending.
+First and foremost, familiarize yourself with the exhibit hall hours and review the list of companies and manufacturers attending.
 This will help you map out your day.
-I would also recommend having a physical or mental list of who you want to visit.
+I would also recommend keeping a mental or physical list of who you want to visit.

 Are you looking for new instruments or interested in talking to a loupes representative?
 Are you looking for new innovations or trying to find some conference specials you can bring back to your office or school?